GimmickNG/pycopy-modbus/docs/TESTING.md

 During the initialisation of the fake UART a simple and very basic socket request is made to `172.25.0.2`, a predefined IP address, see `docker-compose-rtu-test.yaml`.
 In case no response is received, a socket based server is started.
-It is thereby important to start the RTU client before the RTU host.
-The RTU host will perform the same check during the UART init, but will reach the (already running) socket server and connect to it.
+It is thereby important to start the RTU server before the RTU client.
+The RTU client will perform the same check during the UART init, but will reach the (already running) socket server and connect to it.

-The data provided to the [`write()`](fakes.machine.UART.write) call of the RTU host, will be sent to the background socket server of the RTU client and be read inside the [`get_request()`](umodbus.serial.Serial.get_request) function which is constantly called by the [`process()`](umodbus.modbus.Modbus.process) function.
+The data provided to the [`write()`](fakes.machine.UART.write) call of the RTU client, will be sent to the background socket server of the RTU server and be read inside the [`get_request()`](umodbus.serial.Serial.get_request) function which is constantly called by the [`process()`](umodbus.modbus.Modbus.process) function.

-After it has been processed from Modbus perspective, the RTU client response will then be put by the [`write()`](fakes.machine.UART.write) function into a queue on RTU client side, picked up by the RTU client background socket server thread and sent back to the RTU host where it is made available via the [`read()`](fakes.machine.UART.read) function.
+After it has been processed from Modbus perspective, the RTU server response will then be put by the [`write()`](fakes.machine.UART.write) function into a queue on RTU server side, picked up by the RTU server background socket server thread and sent back to the RTU client where it is made available via the [`read()`](fakes.machine.UART.read) function.

 ##### Overview

-The RTU integration tests defined by `test_rtu_example.py` uses the `Dockerfile.client_rtu` and `Dockerfile.test_examples`.
+The RTU integration tests defined by `test_rtu_example.py` uses the `Dockerfile.server_rtu` and `Dockerfile.test_examples`.

-A network bridge is created with fixed IPv4 addresses in order to bind the client to a known IP and let the host reach it on that predefined IP.
+A network bridge is created with fixed IPv4 addresses in order to bind the server to a known IP and let the client reach it on that predefined IP.

-The port defined in `rtu_client_example.py`, executed by `Dockerfile.client_rtu` has to be open, exposed to the `micropython-host` service running `Dockerfile.test_examples` and optionally exposed in the `docker-compose-rtu-test.yaml` file.
+The port defined in `rtu_server_example.py`, executed by `Dockerfile.server_rtu` has to be open, exposed to the `micropython-client` service running `Dockerfile.test_examples` and optionally exposed in the `docker-compose-rtu-test.yaml` file.